Uvacoder/astronote/README.md

 ### Step 2

 Move inside the project folder and install npm dependencies.
 I'm using `pnpm`.
-So make sure you have `pnpm` installed globaly in your system.
+So make sure you have `pnpm` installed globally in your system.

 ```bash
 cd astronote